Italy - Factors to watch on June 28

 ECONOMY

-ECB Supervisory board member Ignazio Angeloni speaks before Senate Finance Committee (1230 GMT).
+ECB Supervisory board member Ignazio Angeloni speaks before

 DEBT